AlexanderEggers/archknife/README.md

 dependencies {
-  //includes all library artifacts implementation 'org.archknife:archknife-core:0.4.0'
+  //includes all library artifacts implementation 'org.archknife:archknife-core:0.5.0'
   //just annotations
+  implementation 'org.archknife:archknife-annotation:0.5.0'
+  //just context helper classes
-  implementation 'org.archknife:archknife-annotation:0.4.0'
+  implementation 'org.archknife:archknife-context:0.5.0'

-  kapt 'org.archknife:archknife-processor:0.4.0'
+  kapt 'org.archknife:archknife-processor:0.5.0'

-}
+  //keep in mind that you will need to use the dagger kapt dependency next to the library dependencies kapt "com.google.dagger:dagger-compiler:2.16" kapt "com.google.dagger:dagger-android-processor:2.16" }
 ```

 How do I use Archknife?
-(Step-by-step introduction for 0.4.0)
+(Step-by-step introduction for 0.5.0)
 -------------------
 Archknife has five different annotation types.